Spencer Steer Player Props: Reds vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.75 team ERA ranks 25th among all MLB pitching staffs.
+- The Red Sox have the 25th-ranked team ERA among all league pitching staffs (4.70).

-- Red Sox pitchers combine to allow 76 total home runs at a rate of 1.4 per game (third-most in baseball).
+- The Red Sox allow the third-most home runs in baseball (77 total, 1.4 per game).

-- In his last appearance on Thursday against the Los Angeles Angels, the left-hander went three innings, allowing five earned runs while surrendering four hits.
+- In his most recent time out on Saturday, the lefty tossed five innings against the Arizona Diamondbacks, allowing one earned run while surrendering four hits.

-- In three games this season, the 34-year-old has an ERA of 5.14, with 12.2 strikeouts per nine innings.
-Opponents are batting .245 against him.

 © 2023 Data Skrive.
 All rights reserved.